Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites

-Even though the algorithm finds \textit{most} MW dwarfs are sufficiently fit by a single exponential, this does not imply that there are \textit{no} systems with stars at large radii ($>$5$r_{h}$).
+We anticipate the total number of dwarfs with outer profiles will likely increase with upcoming Gaia data releases and future large-sky surveys like LSST.

+The second consideration relates to the fact that stars can exist at large radius from the host galaxy without requiring the galaxy to have a secondary component.
 For example, recent follow-up by \citet{roederer2023} identified 5 member stars in Sextans at distances between 3.5 $-$ 10$r_{h}$.
-In comparison, our 1-component model of Sextans does similarly identifies distant candidate members, but only out to 6.8$r_{h}$.
+In comparison, our 1-component model of Sextans does similarly identify distant candidate members, but only out to 6.8$r_{h}$.
 This is also the case in Fornax for which we find candidate members out to $\sim$7$r_{h}$ (2.1$^{\circ}$), or the same radial distance as stars reported in \citet{yang2022}.
-We argue that the detection of a secondary outer profile is motivated by the data; as in, for the these 9 systems a secondary profile is \textit{required} in order to explain the presence of member stars at large radius.
-This occurs when the outer density is (i) sufficiently more luminous than the foreground and (ii) is much more physically extended than the inner regions of the dwarf.
+In these cases, a secondary component is not necessary to find member out to beyond 5$r_{h}$, and the existence of members at these radii is consistent with these systems having a single structural component.